froukje/de-zoomcamp/week_4_analytics_engineering/notes/notes_week_04.md

 	* Running dbt models through the CLI
 	![dbt3.png](dbt3.png)

-## Starting a dbt projecti: BigQuery
+## Starting a dbt project: BigQuery
 * dbt provides a starter project with all the basic folders and files.
 * There are essentially two ways to use it:
 	* With the CLI